laniakeabooks/laniakeabooks.org/content/books/letters-from-prison/interlude-ii.md

 _Theme from an Imaginary Western_[^gilmour].
 Progressive symphonic perfection.
 Such is the transcendence, that the band has been now criticizing this piece of their work, many years after its release[^song].

-Inspired by a pregnant woman who had been fitted with a heart peacemaker, Atom Heart Mother provokes the subject of sapiens-made devices enabling the — still? — unexplained miracle of this world: life, soul, consciousness.
+Inspired by a pregnant woman who had been fitted with a heart pacemaker, Atom Heart Mother provokes the subject of sapiens-made devices enabling the — still? — unexplained miracle of this world: life, soul, consciousness.

 The lyrics follow.